litprog/litprog/lit/13_touchy_feely_pitch.md

 mathematics and writing.

-If the following code were to fail, the output document would have programatically generatiod visual indication that this was the case.
+If the following code were to fail, the output document would have pragmatically generated visual indication that this was the case.

 ```yaml
 lpid   : demo